jonathan-jesus/fabrika-overlays/examples/example1/README.md

 1. Download the [example files](example_1-sample_files.zip).
 2. Link the "videos" from the example files.
 ![Step 2](images/02.jpg?raw=true)
 3. Adjust the frame size to match the video dimensions.
-If they differ, the videos will be scaled to fit.
+If they differ, the videos will be scaled to cover.
 ![Step 3](images/03.jpg?raw=true)
 4. Create a new layer.
 ![Step 4](images/04.jpg?raw=true)